 - Transportation and storage.
 Food that has been harvested or collected for commercial purposes needs to be transported and stored.
 For instance, grain elevators are nearby transport facilities such as rail or ports.
 The scale and condition in which food can be transported and stored is a function of how perishable and fragile it is.

 - Processing.
 The transformation of agricultural products into food involves a highly diversified range of activities, scales, methods, and skills.
-It is usually divided into primary (transforming an agricultural product into food; milling grain into flour), secondary (creating food from ingredients; baking bread), and tertiary (manufacturing ready to eat food) processing.
+It is usually divided into primary (transforming an agricultural product into food; milling grain into flour), secondary (creating food from ingredients; baking bread), and tertiary (manufacturing; ready-to-eat food) processing.

 - End-use.
 The consumption of food in a variety of social and commercial settings, including homes, cafeterias, and restaurants.
-This is linked with cultural preferences and affordability.
+This is linked to cultural preferences and affordability.
 As societies get wealthier, the consumption of food involves a larger share of meat, a larger caloric intake, more processed food, and an increasing variety of food items.

 - Post-use.
 Discarding and recycling food can be a substantial post-use activity, as about 30% of the food consumed in the world is discarded.